kimrutherford/rsame/README.md

-Text::Same in Rust
+Same in Rust

 To Do:
-  - display matches nicely
+  - everything